rotemyohanan/time-machine/Spring/preview.md

 Spring is for Enterprise development without using an **application server**.

 Tomcat is a **web server** it is **not an application server**.
-(Tomcat is lightwight) Spring is POJO based. // PLain old Java Object.
+(Tomcat is lightwight)

+Spring is POJO based. // Plain old Java Object.
-Spring cleaner easier and quicker.
+Spring is:
+ - cleaner
+ - easier
+ - quicker

-It is build around best practices.
-Singeltons Factories, Pattern annotation based.
+ - build around best practices.
+(Singeltons Factories, Pattern annotation based).

-Using Maven / Gradle to manage downloads.
+Manage downloads using **Maven / Gradle**

 Spring is solving the following problem: